vixuslabs/tlsn/tlsn/examples/simple/README.md

 ## Simple Example: Notarize Public Data from example.com (Rust) <a name="rust-simple"></a>

 This example demonstrates the simplest possible use case for TLSNotary:

 1. Notarize: Fetch <https://example.com/> and create a proof of its content.
 2. Verify the proof.

 Next, we will redact the content and verify it again:

 1. Redact the `USER_AGENT` and titles.
 2. Verify the redacted proof.

+#### Note:

+1. This example is a modified version of the original [simple example](https://github.com/tlsnotary/tlsn/tree/main/tlsn/examples/simple).
+We have added to ability to use the MinaSchnorr Signature Scheme.
+The see how follow along below.

 ### 1. Notarize <https://example.com/>